Large-scale variation in reionization history caused by Baryon-dark matter streaming velocity: Summary and Discussion

+Considering the patchy nature of reionization, which our one-zone model does not account for, the fluctuations in the UV background and IGM temperature caused by the clustering of ionizing sources should also contribute significantly to the $\Delta z_e$ from quasar sightlines on top of the contribution from the streaming velocity fluctuations.
+Given that various factors mentioned above ($\Gamma_{-12}$, $T_{\rm gas}$, box size, the actual range of $V_{cb,i}$, and self-regulation of ionizing sources) can make $\Delta z_e$ of several times smaller than in our most extreme scenario ($\Delta z_e = 0.7$), it is more realistic to consider a value like $\Delta z_e\sim 0.1-0.2$, which would help to explain observed $\Delta z_e$ when combined with the other contributions.

-Realistically, the variation in the reionization history would be contributed by both the fluctuations in the streaming motion and those in the UV background and IGM temperature caused by the clustering of ionizing sources.
-Including the contribution from the streaming effect of, for example, $\Delta z_e\sim 0.2$ would make it much easier to explain the observation using the other contribution.
-Also, the exceptionally long wavelength of the streaming velocity fluctuations would leave a unique signature on the reionization observable like the 21cm background, the near-infrared background, and the cosmic microwave background via the kinetic Sunyaev-Zel'dovich effect.
-Thus, it is worth exploring the effect in the ionization field using semi-numerical \citep[e.g., 21CMFAST;][]{2011MNRAS.411..955M,2014MNRAS.440.1662S} or fully numerical simulations of reionization \citep[e.g., CoDa simulation;][]{2016MNRAS.463.1462O,2020MNRAS.496.4087O}.
+The long wavelength of the streaming velocity fluctuations would also leave a unique signature on the reionization observable like the 21cm background, the near-infrared background, and the CMB via the kinetic Sunyaev$-$Zel'dovich effect.
+It is worth exploring these effects in the ionization field using seminumerical \citep[e.g.,][]{2011MNRAS.411..955M,2014MNRAS.440.1662S,2020arXiv200408401H} or fully numerical simulations of reionization \citep[e.g., CoDa simulation;][]{2016MNRAS.463.1462O,2020MNRAS.496.4087O}.